Canyoneer/ValenceRT-DecodingTool/README.md

 * I2: This seems to be the battery current as I1, but while charging it is sometimes lower than I1 and the actual charging current.
 This might be caused by the balancer (temps should go up then, but I haven't checked).
 * Undiscovered data points: At least the fault codes are missing.
 If anyone can identify them or anything else in the data message I will gladly add it.
+* It's unclear how the data requests are repeated, when the display keeps running.
+The first data request after a polling cycle is followed by other data requests.
+These following data request are followed by an unidentified message without response before the bus goes idle for 3 seconds.
+These messages could be important for a SOC display.
 * When the battery is idle the RX led on my RS485 connector flashes roughly every 16 seconds when it is not connected to USB.
-I haven't found out why yet.
+I haven't found out why yet and it is probably a fault of the connector.